Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 First we add a systemd [service unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html) which ensures that the directory `/nix` is present.
 For that, the service has to temporarily disable the immutability of `/` with `chattr`.
 Run the following command to create or modify the service.
-Also make sure to replace `YOUR_USER` with your actual user name.
+Also make sure to replace `YOUR_USER` with your actual username.

 ```bash
 $ sudo systemctl edit --full --force ensure-nix-dir.service